 Either way, it is interesting to collect these narratives in order to decode some of these larger inclusive questions with the possibilities of discovering seismic shifts from the individual, collective, and national level.

-If you are interested in submitting your tale, in the COMMENT BOX below, please post your submission request – with your email, full name and the title of your story.
+If you are interested in submitting your story, in the COMMENT BOX below, please post your submission request:

-Your contact details will not show on the website and will be kept strictly confidential till and if your story is selected.
+Your contact details are needed to communicate further details regarding your submission.
+Your contact details will not show on the website and will be kept strictly confidential.

 Please note: This blog is a respectful, safe, and inclusive space.
 All stories are welcome if they follow these principles.